thaiutai/thaiutai/README.md

 - Hi, I'm @thaiutai!
 A final year biochemistry student studying at King's College London.
 - I'm interested in learning about the field of data analytics, data management, and everything tech!
 - During my penultimate year of university, I undertook an introductory module into programmming and fell in love with it.
-Currently during my spare time, I've been learning C#, hoping to expand my coding and programming skillset further.
+Recently I've also decided to pick up C# in the hopes of expanding my coding and programming skillset further.
 - You can reach me via my personal e-mail: saharachthaiutai@outlook.com, thanks!